Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-1182-nonchucked_upload_api_design.md

 - *content_type (string, optional)* - Valid content type per [media types](https://en.wikipedia.org/wiki/Internet_media_type).
 - *size (number, required)* - The size in bytes of entire file (computed by client).
 - *storage_provider.id (string, optional)* - The unique id for a storage provider.
-- *non_chunked (boolean, optional)* - The default is false, returning the established chunked upload payload.
-When true, chunks are omitted and a signed upload url is returned with the payload.
+- *chunked (boolean, optional)* - The default is true, returning the established chunked upload payload.
+When false, chunks are omitted and a signed upload url is returned with the payload.

 ###### Request Example